Megaphone Chart Pattern Success Rate – Case Study

 Trading megaphone pattern

 To trade a megaphone pattern, we must detect two higher highs and two lower lows formed during high volatility periods.
-In that case, we will sell if we see a bullish trend breakout or buy if we see a bearish trend breakout.
+If we see a bullish trend breakout, we will sell, and if we see a bearish trend breakout, we will buy.

-Megaphone patterns start forming when the market begins having a higher risk for a long period.
+Megaphone patterns start forming when the market begins to experience higher risk for an extended period.
 One of the key factors contributing to megaphone formation is the election.
-The reason is that electing a particular leader can change the affair of things in a country.
-Which later affects the market.
-Since the political clime is unstable, the market keeps fluctuating.
+The reason is that electing a particular leader can change the affairs of a country, which later affects the market.
+Since the political climate is unstable, the market keeps fluctuating.

 Megaphone pattern also forms as a result of the earnings season.
 Earning reports from companies affect the stock.
 Earnings may have both good and bad sides.
-And this causes different reactions—one such reaction results in broadening formation.
+This causes different reactions, and one such reaction results in a broadening formation.

-Megaphone patterns are usually seen as bearish patterns.
-This is because it is a reverse symmetrical triangle.
+Megaphone patterns are usually seen as bearish because they are reverse symmetrical triangles.
 At the same time, regular symmetrical triangles are neutral.

 Is the coil pattern the same as the megaphone stock chart pattern?